ClementNerma/Rave/docs/hybrid.md

 ### Sub-typing with errors

 As `catch` blocks ask for an error type, they support sub-typing.
-There are several native error classes, like `ArithmeticError` or `OutOfMemoryError` (which occurs when the memory is filled).
+There are several native error classes, like `DivisionByZeroError` or `OutOfMemoryError` (which occurs when the memory is filled).
 So, if we want to catch only some type of errors, we can use sub-typing in the `catch`, like this:

 ```sn
 try {